zicht/htmldev-bundle/README.md

 #### Pages

 The bundle renders default pages for all the components that are added to the `navigation.yml` and their own data Yaml files.
-The templates for the Styleguide reside within the HtmldevBundle own `Resources/views/styleguide/` directory and can be overridden within the project's `htmldev/pages/` directory.
-Both directory's structure looks like below.
+The templates for the Styleguide reside within the HtmldevBundle's own `Resources/views/styleguide/` directory and can be overridden within the project's `htmldev/pages/` directory.
+Both directory's structures look like below.
 The HtmldevBundle has a base `component.html.twig` template for all components.
 You can override this template in your project's `htmldev/pages/` directory to do global changes.
 In your project's `htmldev/pages/` directory you can create a `components/` subdirectory and add custom templates for specific components